You want to make a romantic Bollywood film, says Ankita Lokhande - ExBulletin

 You want to make a romantic Bollywood film, says Ankita Lokhande

-After “Manikarnika” And “Swatantra Veer Savarkar“, actress Ankita Lokhande says she wants to star in a contemporary Bollywood romance.
+New Delhi, March 21 (PTI) After 'Manikarnika' and 'Swatantra Veer Savarkar', actress Ankita Lokhande says she wants to star in a contemporary Bollywood romance.

-Lokhande, who was last seen in Bigg Boss 17, is now awaiting the release of “Swatantra Veer Savarkar” starring Randeep Hooda.
-The film is scheduled to release on Friday.
+Lokhande, who was last seen in Bigg Boss 17, is now awaiting the release of 'Swatantra Veer Savarkar' with Randeep Hooda.
+The film is expected to be released on Friday.

 The actor said she agreed to play Yamuna Bai in the biopic without even reading the script.

-“I always knew who Veer Savarkar was and playing his wife's character was something I couldn't say 'no' to.
-But when I got to know more about Yamuna Bai, I was even more more fascinated.”
+“I always knew who Veer Savarkar was and playing his wife's character was something I couldn't say 'No' to.
+But when I learned more about Yamuna Bai, I was even more fascinated.

 The actor thanked Hooda for his extensive research on the project.

-Lokhande, 39, rose to fame thanks to her role in the series “Pavitra Rishtha”” which also starred the late actor Sushant Singh Rajput.
-She made her Bollywood debut with “Manikarnika: The Queen of Jhansi“.
+Lokhande, 39, rose to fame with her role in the serial 'Pavitra Rishta' which also starred late actor Sushant Singh Rajput.
+She made her Bollywood debut with 'Manikarnika: The Queen of Jhansi'.

 |